Creators

 Each of these has its own payment infrastructure.
 The full stack of a serious YouTuber typically looks like AdSense, Stripe (for direct sales), Patreon, PayPal (because somebody always uses PayPal), and a wire-receiving capability for sponsors.
 Five rails, four different schedules, three different currencies.
 The unified ledger that helps you understand "how much did I actually make this month" mostly doesn't exist.

-Worse: each rail has its own fees, its own conversion margin, its own freeze risk, and its own onboarding.
+Worse: each rail has its own fees, its own conversion margin, its own review-and-hold risk, and its own onboarding.
 New creators bleed time on payment setup instead of making videos.

 Where the Existing Stack Fails